EmelMayahi/COVID-19-Mortality/README.md

 Regularization techniques (Models 6–7: Ridge and Lasso) The Lasso-penalized model (Model 7) was selected as the final model, achieving an AUC of 0.854 with excellent calibration (intercept = -0.0069, slope = 0.963).
 Key predictors identified include:

-Age
+Age,
-Smoking history
+Smoking history,
-Charlson comorbidity index
+Charlson comorbidity index,
-Hypertension
+Hypertension,
-Dyspnea
+Dyspnea,
-Chronic heart failure
+Chronic heart failure and
 Reduced oxygen saturation

 🤝 Acknowledgments